Changissnz/none_of_it/README.md

 Fate is not for humanity to fully know ahead of time.
 Tragedy is hindsight of the losses that occurred.
 And the future is desired by human leadership to be controlled and manageable.
 Back to the first point made in this writing, continuation of some matters surely seems to be only for phantom objectives, thereby subjugating the aspirations of individuals and deforming the will of the collective.
 Perverse, is it?
-Or inevitable.
+Or inevitable?
 Now to call the terrible things that will occur in the future tragedy is pointless.
 Leave it to fate sometimes.
 There is no insult in that.